I am rather a fan of ATCs – Artist Trading Cards. They are fun, economical, friendly and exciting.

 Here is a link to my Pinterest board of Artist Trading Cards – lots of inspiration.

 Here are links to some books and supplies to help you make artist trading cards, on Amazon.com and Amazon.co.uk.
 If you use these links to buy, Amazon will pay me a small commision for having sent a customer to them.
-This will cost you no extra.
+This will not cost you any extra.
+Thank you.